Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 - By RetroAdvance64.
 - [Re-made by the original artist] -- The idea of a "bird-like" statue is properly executed.

-cube 385:
-- By Th3Angel0ffic3.
-- Cube that refers to Signus, one of the bosses of the so-called Calamity Mod.

 cube 386:
 - By cyanflower.
 - Keeps the original’s knight design idea while changing the armor and adding a Cube face.